kborys/TodoManager/README.md

 ###### - Get a group by its id only if you are a member of that group.
 ###### - Add user to a group using username.
 You can only add a member if you are the owner.

+## Implemented FrontEnd features
+#### Placeholder

 ## What are my goals?
-Create a Blazor Server app that manages Todos and utilizates my WebAPI.
+Create an Angular app that manages Todos and utilizates my WebAPI.

 ## DB Schema
 Here you can see the actual [Database Schema](https://dbdiagram.io/d/634a9a8cf0018a1c5f0cfe88).

 ## Technologies used:
+- Angular
 - .NET 6.0
 - SWAGGER
 - Dapper